borgbackup/borg/docs/development.rst

 - is Travis CI happy also?
 - update CHANGES.rst (compare to git log). check version number of upcoming release.
 - check MANIFEST.in and setup.py - are they complete?
+- cd docs ; make html  # to update the usage include files
 - tag the release::

   git tag -s -m "tagged release" 0.26.0